lightfeed/browser-agent/README.md

 ## `page.ai` vs `agent.executeTask`

-Two programmatic entry points for AI-driven tasks:
+Two programmatic entry points for AI-driven navigation:

 | API                        | When to use                                                                                                                   |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |